-Appearance: Green sawfish are very large, slender sawfish (Family Pristidae) with shark-like bodies; the pectoral fins distinct; the head flattened with a blade-like snout or rostrum; gill openings positioned on ventral surface; pectoral fins broadly triangular with a straight posterior margin; dorsal fins tall and pointed; and rostral teeth starting near the rostral-base.
-This species has the following key characteristics (based on Compagno & Last, 1999; Last & Stevens, 2009).
+Appearance: Green sawfish are very large, slender sawfish with a shark-like body; the pectoral fins distinct; the head flattened with a blade-like snout or rostrum; gill openings positioned on the ventral surface; pectoral fins broadly triangular with a straight posterior margin; dorsal fins tall and pointed; and rostral teeth starting near the rostral-base.
+This species has the following key characteristics (based on Compagno & Last, 1999; Last & Stevens, 2009):

-- Rostrum narrow and slender, with 24-28, unevenly-spaced rostral teeth and each tooth has a groove along its posterior margin in adults (smooth in juveniles); - Interspace between posterior most 2 rostral teeth 2-7 times distance between first 2 rostral teeth; - Caudal fin lower lobe small (posterior margin of caudal fin almost straight); - Broad based pectoral fins; - First dorsal-fin origin slightly posterior to pelvic-fin origins; and - Greenish brown or olive dorsally, white ventrally.
+- Rostrum narrow and slender, with 24-28, unevenly-spaced rostral teeth and each tooth has a groove along its posterior margin in adults (smooth in juveniles); - Interspace between two posterior most rostral teeth two to seven times distance between first two rostral teeth; - Caudal fin lower lobe small (posterior margin of caudal fin almost straight); - Broad based pectoral fins; - · First dorsal-fin origin slightly posterior to pelvic-fin origins; and - Greenish brown or olive dorsally, white ventrally.

-Maximum size: The maximum length recorded in Australian waters is 730 cm (Compagno & Last 1999).
+Maximum size: The maximum length recorded in Australian waters is 730 cm (Compagno & Last, 1999).

-Growth rates and longevity: Peverell (2008) examined vertebral bands on 18 green sawfish from the Gulf of Carpentaria (Figure 5).
+Growth rates and longevity: Peverell (2009) examined vertebral bands on 18 green sawfish from the Gulf of Carpentaria (Figure 5).
 In this study average size at birth was 76 cm.
 The average growth in the first year was 52 cm, and 33 cm in the second year.
 Longevity was estimated to be 53 years (based on a maximum size of 540 cm, the locally recorded maximum size).
-Based on the observations of a single post partum female, size and age at maturity was estimated at 380 cm and 9 years.
+Based on the observations of a single post partum female, size and age at maturity was estimated at 380 cm and nine years.
+The size at maturity of males is unknown.

 Figure 5.
-Size and age data for Gulf of Carpentaria sawfish (n=18).
-Data are pooled for both sexes and the line indicates von Bertalanffy growth function (from Peverell, 2008).
+Size and age data for Gulf of Carpentaria green sawfish (n=18)

+Data are pooled for both sexes and the line indicates von Bertalanffy growth function (from Peverell, 2009).

-Habitat: Green sawfish occur in inshore coastal environments including estuaries, river mouths, embayments and along sandy and muddy beaches (Stevens et al., 2005; Thorburn et al., 2004).
-They have been recorded in very shallow water (less than 1 m) to offshore trawl grounds in over 70 m of water (Stevens et al., 2005).
-Green sawfish do not, however, utilise fresh water environments.
+Habitat: Green sawfish occur in inshore coastal environments including estuaries, river mouths, embayments and along sandy and muddy beaches, as well as offshore marine habitats (Stevens et al., 2005; Thorburn et al., 2004).
+They have been recorded in very shallow water (less than one metre) to offshore trawl grounds in over 70 m of water (Stevens et al., 2005).
+Green sawfish do not, however, utilise freshwater environments.

-Despite being found in deep water, evidence suggests that the range of green sawfish is mostly restricted to the inshore coastal fringe, with a strong association to mangroves and adjacent mudflats (Stevens et al., 2008).
-Peverell and Pillans (2004) tracked a 3.5 m female green sawfish in Port Musgrave, Queensland.
+Despite being found in deep water, evidence suggests that the range of green sawfish is mostly restricted to the inshore coastal fringe, with a strong association with mangroves and adjacent mudflats (Stevens et al., 2008).
+Peverell and Pillans (2004) tracked a 350 cm female green sawfish in Port Musgrave, Queensland.
 Over 27 hours, the sawfish moved 28.7 km and was at all times within 200 m of the shoreline in very shallow water.
 Stevens et al. (2008) tracked a 256 cm male green sawfish intermittently for approximately 26 hours over a period of four days in 2008.
-After tagging in Firewood Creek, Cape Keraudren, Western Australia, it moved out with the ebb tide and travelled some 4.5 km across the bay.
-It then showed more restricted movements, moving towards the shore on the rising tide and away from the shore on the falling tide but remaining in water mostly less than 1.5 m deep.
+After tagging in Firewood Creek, Cape Keraudren, Western Australia, it moved out with the ebb tide and travelled some four and a half kilometres across the bay.
+It then showed more restricted movements, moving towards the shore on the rising tide and away from the shore on the falling tide but remaining in water mostly less than one and a half metres deep.

 Diet and feeding: Green sawfish appear to actively pursue schools of baitfish and prawns (Peverell & Pillans, 2004).
-One green sawfish captured in a prawn trawl targeting banana prawns (Penaeus merguiensis) in Joseph Bonaparte Gulf had a banana prawn and two 8 cm orangefin ponyfish (Leiognathus bindus) in its stomach (Stevens et al., 2005).
+One green sawfish captured in a prawn trawl targeting banana prawns (Penaeus merguiensis) in Joseph Bonaparte Gulf had a banana prawn and two eight centimetre orangefin ponyfish (Leiognathus bindus) in its stomach (Stevens et al., 2005).